 - 6 garlic cloves, finely diced

-- 6 chipotle peppers, finely diced
+- 6 chipotle peppers in adobo sauce, finely diced

 - 2 cups orange juice

 - ¼ C Worcestershire sauce

 - Olive oil